 Trimming mean requires sorting the CPI indices by trimming the tails of the sample distribution, i.e., the overly volatile part of the indices, and then averaging the remainder.
 The data of 85 classes are sorted x1,…,xn and the corresponding weights are sorted in the same way.w1,…,wn.
 Define cumulative weights as Wi, i.e. Wi≡j=1iwj , α/100<Wi<1-α/100.
 The formula is:

 xα=11-2α/100i∈Iαwixi

 Percentage lower and upper tail cut defined as 20%.

 Plot

-85 classes CPI and Trimmed Mean core inflation.

-Conclusion

-The figure 1 is Trimmed mean inflation published by National Institute of Economic and Social Research, In contrast, core inflation in the 85 classes appears to be more stable.